MIMIC-II IAC Introduction#

 )

-WARNING: Package 'fa2' is not installed, falling back to layout 'fr'.To use the faster and better ForceAtlas2 layout, install package 'fa2' (`pip install fa2`).
+WARNING: Package 'fa2-modified' is not installed, falling back to layout 'fr'.To use the faster and better ForceAtlas2 layout, install package 'fa2-modified' (`pip install fa2-modified`).

-file.
-It can then be read again using the ep.io.read()
+It can then be read again using the :func:ehrapy.io.read function.

 The MIMIC-II IAC dataset comprises electronic health records (EHR) summarized in 46 features from 1776 individuals.
 This high dimensional data is not easy to interpret and many interesting and previously unknown features can be overseen when just focusing on selected well-defined features.
 To overcome this hurdle, we applied ehrapy on the MIMIC-II IAC dataset.

-To explore the patient fate and survival in more detail, continue with our other tutorials or go back to our tutorial overview page.
+To explore the patient fate, survival and a case study in more detail, continue with our other tutorials or go back to our tutorial overview page.

 Raffa, J. (2016).
 Clinical data from the MIMIC-II database for a case study on indwelling arterial catheters (version 1.0).
 PhysioNet. https://doi.org/10.13026/C2NC7F.